argonne-lcf/GettingStarted/AI_frameworks/ai_at_scale.md

 ### ⌨️   Hands on

-Here we show how to use Copper on Aurora to import `torch` from a user-defined conda environment.
+Here we show how to use Copper on Aurora to import `numpy` from a user-defined conda environment.

 1. [Login to Aurora](https://docs.alcf.anl.gov/aurora/getting-started-on-aurora/):
    ```bash